-Random Match – Matching between adjacent leaves on one panel face.
+Random Match - Matching between adjacent leaves on one panel face.
 Random selection in arrangement of veneer leaves from one or more flitches producing a deliberate mismatch between the pieces of veneer.
-(Link to bulletin.)
+(Bulletin: Matching Faces Within a Panel)

 Matching Within Individual Panel Faces

 Center Match – An equal number of veneer components or leaves of equal width (prior to edge trimming) matched with a joint in the center of the panel to achieve horizontal symmetry.
 A small amount of the figure is lost.

 Balance Match – Two or more veneer components or leaves of equal width (prior to edge trimming) to make up a single face.

 Running Match – Each panel face is assembled from as many veneer leaves as necessary.
 Any portion left over from the last leaf may be used to start the next panel face.
 (Bulletin: Matching Faces Between Panels)

 Blueprint Match - Panels manufactured to exact sizes required for project, matched by area with doors and other components matched in sequence.

 Simple Blueprint - A set of matched panels of varying width and length all from the same length of veneer.
 The bottom edge of all panels must line up horizontally.
 No end matching allowed.

 Sequence Match - A set of matched panels all of the same width and length.
 No end matching allowed.